rancher/rancher/tests/v2/validation/upgrade/README.md

  - If you want to run Post/Pre Upgrade tests against all the clusters except local, you can add **WorkloadUpgradeAllClusters** environment flag instead above.
  - If you want to run Kubernetes Upgrade tests against all the clusters except local, you can add **KubernetesUpgradeAllClusters** environment flag instead above.

-For Kubernetes Upgrade Test, *"latest"* string would pick the latest possible Kubernetes version from the version pool.
+For Kubernetes upgrade test, *"latest"* string would pick the latest possible Kubernetes version from the version pool.
 Empty string value *""* for the version to upgrade field, skips the Kubernetes Upgrade Test.

 Please use one of the following links to check upgrade tests: